 In other words, the vertical aerial photograph is defined as an aerial photography technique where the shots are taken from directly above the subject of the image

-The following are advantages of oblique aerial photograph over vertical aerial photograph:
+The following are the advantages of oblique aerial photographs over vertical aerial photographs:

-- Oblique aerial photograph may use inexpensive cameras because they are not used for photogrametric or precision purpose.
+- The oblique aerial photograph may use inexpensive cameras because they are not used for photogrammetric or precision purposes.

-- Determination of feature elevations is more accurate using oblique aerial photograph than vertical aerial photograph.
+- Determination of feature elevations is more accurate using oblique aerial photograph than a vertical aerial photograph.

 - An oblique aerial photograph covers more ground area than vertical aerial photograph taken from the same altitude and with the same focal length.

 - If an area is frequently covered by cloud layer, it may be too low and/or impossible to take aerial vertical photograph but there may be enough clearance for oblique coverage.

 - Oblique aerial photograph have more natural view because we are accustomed to seeing the ground features obliquely.
 For example tall objects such as bridges, building towers and others will be more recognizable because the silhouettes of these objects are visible .